clij/clij-docs/referenceJava.md

 ## countNonZeroPixelsLocally( ClearCLBuffer src,  ClearCLBuffer dst,  Integer radiusX,  Integer radiusY )

+Counts non-zero pixels in the neighborhood of every pixel in a 2D image and writes the resulting count in the corresponding pixel of the target image.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dst,  Integer radiusX,  Integer radiusY